DenisBuserski/docker-k8s-demo/README.md

   - Manages a `ReplicaSet`(Ensures the desired number of pod replicas are running in the cluster at all times).
 - `Services`
-- `Volumes` - attaches a physical hard drive can be local or cloud
+- `Volumes` - attaches a physical hard drive can be local or cloud K8s doesn't manage data persistence
+  DBs cant be replicated via Deployment, because it has a state `StatefulSet` - for statefull apps or dbs
+  DBs are ofter hosted outside the K8s cluster

 `Minikube` - 1 node K8s cluster. `Master node` and `Worker node` run on 1 node.
 Useful for local test. <br>
 `Configmap` - Used to store non-sensitive, external configuration data for an application (Example - DB_URL). <br>
 `Secret` - Similar to `Configmap`, but is used to store sensitive data such as passwords, API keys, or tokens(Example - DB_USER / DB_PASSWORD). <br>

+`Helm`
-`Helm` - Package manager for K8s. `Helm chart` - bundle of yaml files, can be pusshed to repo `ArgoCd`
+- Package manager for K8s.
+- `Helm chart` - bundle of `.yaml` files, can be pushed to Helm repository.
-`Vault`

-K8s doesn't manage data persistence
-DBs cant be replicated via Deployment, because it has a state `StatefulSet` - for statefull apps or dbs
-DBs are ofter hosted outside the K8s cluster
+imperative vs declarative